Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Management.md

 - The merchant should initiate the new key request 2 days prior to the expiry of the previous key.
 The merchant shall start using the new key once it is successfully exchanged.
   - If merchant does not initiate the new key exchange as per the best practices, Commerce Hub will send three notifications via webhook at 47, 44 and 41 hours before the key expires.
-- Merchant should set the limit on the transaction amount for offline (Store and Forward) transactions.
+- Merchant should set the limit on the transaction amount for offline _(Store and Forward)_ transactions.
   - Any transaction that exceeds the set limit should be rejected by the merchant.
   - The merchant is liable for any approved transaction with a higher amount that is rejected during processing.

 <!--
 type: tab
-titles: asymmetricKeyDetails, symmetricKeyDetails
+titles: asymmetricKeyDetails
 -->

 The below table identifies the parameters for `asymmetricKeyDetails` object.
 The `asymmetricKeyDetails` object contains the public Key and its relevant details for asymmetric cryptography.